 - The upper line is known as the Ceiling or the “Line Of Resistance,” and the lower the Floor or “Support.”
 Both lines show where the number of sellers equals that of buyers.

 - When the stock price falls through the support line, it means the trend has changed, and new market impetus has affected the stock.
 If you owned this stock in April and enjoyed the corresponding price rise, this break would be a strong “Sell Signal” to the trained eye.

-- Chartists the world over recognize the double bottom, and those that like to buy on Bottoms would have done.
+- Chartists worldwide recognize the double bottom, and those who like to buy on Bottoms would have done.
 This clearly happened as the stock moved up 38% in 3 weeks.

 Video: How To Draw Trendlines

 Please excuse the sound quality – it was a live broadcast.